AG-Mueller-University-Konstanz/GSaPDef/README.md

-# GenSamplDef : Generic Sample Definitions

-## Pending Renaming

-- GSaPDef: Generic Sample and Profile Definitions
+# GSaPDef : Generic Sample and Profile Definitions

-`GenSamplDef` is a simple and flexible framework for defining and working with generic sample/profile models in a scientific context in Python.
+`GSaPDef` is a simple and flexible framework for defining and working with generic sample/profile models in a scientific context in Python.
 It allows users to define models using a straightforward syntax to represent real world experimental setups for simulations and data analysis.

 ## Features